AlexTISYoung/snipar/docs/guide.rst

 --'triGWAS.py'(:doc:`triGWAS`)
     Performs GWAS using observed sibling genotypes and observed maternal and paternal genotypes

-All of the above scripts require provision of a pedigree file.
+All of the above scripts require either provision of a pedigree file or the script will construct a pedigree for you if you provide it with the KING relatedness inference (output using the --related --degree 1 options) and age & sex information.

 The pedigree file is a plain text file with header and columns: FID (family ID), IID (individual ID), FATHER_ID (ID of father), MOTHER_ID (ID of mother).

 Note that individuals are assumed to have unique individual IDS (IID).